-Harper Taxi Tours, which normally takes tourists around Northern Ireland to see its political history, have now created a CS Lewis tour, the CS Lewis Homeland Tour.
+Harper Taxi Tours, which normally takes tourists around Northern Ireland to see its political history, has now created a CS Lewis tour, the CS Lewis Homeland Tour where you can see where this great author was born and learn more about the area.
 Queen’s University has a dedicated reading room and there has even been a CS Lewis festival.

 You also cannot afford to miss The Narnia Trail in Kilbroney Park which brings to life the story of Narnia.
-The legend is interpreted along a short family loop trail which is entered through a wardrobe which leads guests to several interpretive stations with themes including, The Tree People, The Beavers House and The Citadels.
+The legend is interpreted along a short family loop trail which is entered through a wardrobe that leads guests to several interpretive stations with themes including, The Tree People, The Beavers House, and The Citadels.

 For fans that want to trace back through CS Lewis’s entire inspiration for the story, they can head 50 miles north of Rome to Narni, which was known as Narnia in Roman times.
 Lewis’s former personal secretary and biographer, Walter Hooper gifted a copy of a Latin atlas of Italy that belonged to CS Lewis to local author Giuseppe Fortunati, in which he had underlined Narnia.